MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-2-206-release-date-information.md

 ---
 pageSlug: geometry-dash-2-206-preview-released-by-robtop
 title: Geometry Dash 2.206 Preview Released By RobTop (Release Date Information)
-desc: Geometry Dash 2.206 news will be released on June 1, 2024.
-RobTop Games recently posted a teaser for Geometry Dash 2.206 specifying how more information—possibly even the update itself—will be released on June 1st.
+desc: Geometry Dash 2.206 was previewed to add a play from last checkpoint option, a 64 bit version of Geometry Dash on Steam, and support for Mac devices.
 date: 2024-05-26T00:47:23.031Z
 tags:
   - news